elastic/integrations/packages/carbon_black_cloud/docs/README.md

   | Endpoint Event    | endpoint_event_logs    |
   | Watchlist Hit     | watchlist_hit_logs     |

-### To collect data from AWS SQS, follow the below steps:
+### To collect data from AWS SQS, follow the steps below:
 1. If data forwarding to an AWS S3 Bucket hasn't been configured, then first setup an AWS S3 Bucket as mentioned in the above documentation.
 2. Follow the steps below for each data stream that has been enabled:
      1. Create an SQS queue